Roots to Success is a York-based programme designed to support students' aspirations and expectations for the future.

-Roots to Success is a collaborative project between the University of York, York St John University, York College and Askham Bryan College.
-The scheme has been in place since 1998 and its aim is to engage with pupils over an extended period of time to support young people in York to make informed decisions about their future.
+Roots to Success is a collaborative project between the University of York, York St John University, York College University Centre and University Centre Askham Bryan.
+The programme has been in place since 1998 and its aim is to engage with pupils over an extended period of time to support young people in York to make informed decisions about their future.

 "Roots to Success has helped me to think positively about my future.
 I have thought about the range of careers that I could do and most importantly the steps I have to take to achieve my goals."